junxit/us-congress-bills-116/bill.md

 ## § 9.
 Study on risks posed by excluded facilities

 - **(a)** *Study required* The Secretary of Homeland Security shall enter into an agreement with a non-Department of Homeland Security entity for the conduct of an independent assessment of—
   - **(1)** the implications for national security and homeland security of exempting from regulation under title XXI of the Homeland Security Act of 2002 (6 U.S.C.
-621 et seq.) excluded facilities, as such term is defined in section 2101(4) of such Act;
+621 et seq.) excluded facilities, as such term is defined in section 2101(4) of such Act.;
   - **(2)** the implications for such excluded facilities of exempting such facilities from regulation; and
   - **(3)** the implications of exempting such facilities from regulation for the communities located in the same geographic areas as such facilities.
 - **(b)** *Report to Congress* Not later than 16 months after entering into an agreement under subsection (a), the Secretary of Homeland Security shall submit to the appropriate congressional committees a report that includes the findings and recommendations of the independent assessment required by subsection (a).